blackteahamburger/mu/docs/tests.rst

         """
         assert True  # As per PyTest conventions, use simple asserts.

-We also expect your test code to pass PyFlakes and PEP checks.
+We also expect your test code to pass Ruff checks.
 If in doubt, don't hesitate to get in touch and ask.